alishinski/cluster-compare-text/README.md

 # cluster-compare-text
-R package to cluster and compare text data
+R package to cluster and compare text data.